amber-lang/amber-lsp/README.md

 Tests are divided based on Amber compiler version (eg. alpha034 for "0.3.4-alpha").

-They are mainly based on snapshots using (cargo insta)[https://insta.rs/docs/cli/].
+They are mainly based on snapshots using [cargo insta](https://insta.rs/docs/cli/).

 Code coverage is generated with (cargo tarpaulin)[https://crates.io/crates/cargo-tarpaulin].
 You can test code coverage via `run_coverage.ab` script, which will display results in a form of an HTML page.